a-h/templ/docs/docs/syntax-and-usage/loops.md

 sidebar_position: 4
 ---

-# For loops
+# Loops

+## for

-templ supports iterating over slices, arrays and channels etc. using the for loop:
+templ supports iterating over slices, arrays and channels etc. using the Go `for` loop.

 ```templ
 templ listNames(items []Item) {